zmrishh/learn-ai-unlocked/README.md

 npm run start:server
 ```

-The frontend expects the API to be running on `http://localhost:3001`.
-You can modify `VITE_API_BASE` to change this.
+Ensure the server is running before starting the frontend.
+The app expects the
+API on `http://localhost:3001`, which can be changed with the `VITE_API_BASE`
+environment variable.